How To Tan Safely In A Tanning Bed

 According to the American Academy of Dermatology:

 Tanning beds are not safer than the sun – The notion that it is safer to tan in a sunbed compared to tanning in the sun is incorrect.
-Your skin will still be exposed to UV rays, which could cause lasting damage, and lead to an increased risk of developing skin cancer.
-Due to this, the FDA requires warning labels that are present on all indoor tanning beds.

 A base tan does not prevent sunburn – It is recommended that you spend shorter periods in the tanning bed to build up a base tan, but this does not mean you will not burn.
-A base tan is something to build a deeper color on, it will not protect your skin from damage during prolonged tanning sessions.

 Tanning beds do not give off enough vitamin D – You cannot get the recommended dose of vitamin D from tanning beds, they emit mostly UVA rays, but your body needs more UVB rays to make vitamin D. To make up for this, you should consume a healthy diet.

-Tanning can become an addiction – Many people do not realize that some people are addicted to tanning.
+Tanning can become an addiction – Many people do not realise that some people are addicted to tanning.
 Without a steady dose of UV rays, some people can begin to feel depressed or fidgety.

 A Safer Option To Tanning Beds: Self-Tanner

-Self-tanning lotions can be found at most drugstores, or they can be ordered online.
-Choose a self-tanner with added moisturizing ingredients, and use additional lotions daily, as self-tanners can sometimes dry out your skin.
+Choose a self-tanner with added moisturising ingredients, and use additional lotions daily, as self-tanners can sometimes dry out your skin.

 Related Questions